 Arrondissement 11, history and night-life

 The eleventh arrondissement of Paris is not only about entertainment.
 Here, you can find lots of historic architectures and important streets where you can take a walk.
-For example, one of these is rue Oberkampf.

-Arrondissement 11, history and literature charachtres
+Arrondissement 11, history and literature characters

 If you love entertainment history, go to the Cirque d’Hiver!
 It is at 110 rue Amelot, between rue des Filles Calvaires and rue Amelot.
 It is one of the main circus and dressage places.
 Plus, it was a concert house too.
 Today you can still see lots of shows!

-Arrondissement 11, districts, main streets and metro stations
+Arrondissement 11, districts, main streets, and metro stations

-There are lots of metro stations that you can take as a reference when you go in arrondissement 11.
-Some of them are referred to characters of the intellectual Parisian life.
+Arrondissement 11 metro stations are referred to as characters of the intellectual Parisian life.
 Alexandre Dumas, Voltaire, Père Lachaise, Philippe Auguste.
 Then there are Avron, Bastille, Belleville, Bréguet – Sabin, Charonne, Chemin Vert, Couronnes.
 You can also get off at Faidherbe – Chaligny, Filles du Calvaire, Goncourt, Ledru – Rollin.
 Others are Ménilmontant, Nation, Oberkampf, Parmentier.
 Plus, there are République, Richar – Lenoir, Rue des Boulets, Rue Saint – Maur.
 Maybe some useful metro stations are also Saint-Ambroise and Saint Sébastien – Froissart.